 - These command #tags are processed.

 - You can include a command on a single line or break it into more than one line.
 In fact, for long lines your E-mail program will probably break them into multiple lines.

 You will receive a reply to your message, either

 - acknowledging what you asked it to do is done

 A reply to your message typically takes about 1 to 3 minutes.

 You will also be emailed when your requested image has been taken (along with a low-resolution image for non-special observations) and in the morning when full resolution and raw data are available.
 Look for completed images here.
 Note: it would be a good idea to configure your email's spam service to "whitelist" the observatory's email address or check your "spam" folder if you are missing an expected reply.

 Many commands are supported.
 New observers should use those described on the basic page:

 The observatory posts regularly as it is observing on its Twitter Feed (@smubgobs).
-Even if you are interacting with the BGO by E-mail, it is useful to monitor the Twitter feed.
 You can tell it is the observatory posting (instead of a human) when the tags #bgosays or #bgoreplies are used.
 The former is a general tweet to everyone.
 The latter means it is replying to someone's tweet.
+Even if you are interacting with the observatory by E-mail, it is useful to monitor the Twitter feed or the Public Messages page.